“Murder Made Me Famous”

 By Jeff Knox

-(May 3, 2018) Sitting in a fast food joint at DFW Airport, eating a breakfast bowl, waiting for my ride, and thinking about the NRA Annual Meeting I just flew in to attend, I happened to glance up at the TV.
-Of course it was playing CNN – they pay to be on every TV in every airport in the country – and I noticed a series of almost iconic photographs flashing across the screen.
-As each picture briefly appeared, I realized that I was treating it like a quiz, trying to name each person pictured, and I was getting most of them, no problem – and that’s a problem.
-The faces flashing across the screen were all murderers, and I not only recognized almost all of them, I could name them, and describe their crimes.
+Sitting in a fast food joint at DFW Airport, eating a breakfast bowl, while waiting for my ride, I happened to glance up at the TV.
+Of course it was playing CNN, and I noticed a series of almost iconic photographs flashing across the screen.
+Not only did I recognize most of them, I could name them, and describe their crimes.
 They were all famous murderers, and what I was watching was a promo for a cable series called “Murder Made Me Famous.”

-Here’s the description of the series from the REELZ website:
+Here’s the description of the series from the channel’s website:

 If it bleeds it leads, says the old saw about news coverage, and unfortunately, bloody massacres don’t only lead in newspapers and on TV, they also lead in ratings.
 People are sucked into the horror and it becomes a symbiotic feeding cycle.
-The attention given to these degenerates is so pervasive that it’s virtually impossible to get away from it.
-The saturation coverage, with its speculation and salacious details being rehashed every 15 minutes for weeks after an event, then regularly dredged back up for another look every few years for decades, makes these murderers some of the most recognizable and well-known people in the world.
+The attention given to murderous degenerates is so pervasive that it’s virtually impossible to get away from it.
+Saturation coverage, with its speculation and salacious details being rehashed every 15 minutes for weeks after an event, then regularly dredged back up for another “in-depth” look every few years for decades, makes the murderers some of the most recognizable and well–known people in the world.
 And that fame and notoriety is known to be a major motivating factor, and inspiration to others to seek similar fame by committing heinous crimes of their own.

-At its core, a mass shooting event is almost always an elaborate suicide-by-cop.
+At its core, a mass shooting is almost always an elaborate suicide.
 Few perpetrators have any exit plan other than a hail of bullets.
-It seems reasonable to apply the same rules to mass killings, especially given the evidence that some killers are doing their best to run up a gruesome “score” to increase their notoriety by exceeding the carnage – and news coverage – of some previous murderer.
-This has prompted an array of psychologists, psychiatrists, social scientists, and, to their credit, a few members of the media, have called on the Society of Professional Journalists, and all media to adopt the suicide guidelines in hopes of reducing the frequency and severity of mass murder copycat events.
+Evidence shows that some killers are literally attempting to run up a gruesome “score” to increase their notoriety by exceeding the carnage – and news coverage – of some previous murderer.
+This has prompted an array of psychologists, psychiatrists, social scientists, and, to their credit, a few members of the media, to call on the Society of Professional Journalists, and all media to adopt something like the suicide reporting guidelines when reporting on mass-murderers.
 So far these calls have fallen on deaf ears, and every time there is a mass-killing that receives heavy press coverage, we know that there will be copycats striking within days or weeks.

 It is past time for mass media to stop exploiting murder for ratings.
-It is time for them to stop naming suspected murderers and showing their photos – over and over and over again.
-Stop speculating on motives, assigning rankings, and comparing one atrocity to another, and publishing lunatic manifestos.
-It’s time for them to adopt guidelines such as those petitioned to the Society of Professional Journalists in a petition called the “Don’t Inspire Evil” initiative, or the several other, heavily researched, scientifically backed proposals that have been put forward in recent years.
+It is time for them to stop repeatedly naming suspected murderers and showing their photos – over and over and over again.
+Stop speculating on motives, assigning rankings, comparing one atrocity to another, and publishing lunatic manifestos.
+It’s time for them to adopt guidelines such as those repeatedly submitted to the Society of Professional Journalists in a petition called the “Don’t Inspire Evil” initiative, or the several other, heavily researched, scientifically backed proposals that have been put forward in recent years.

-Adopting a few reasonable, sensible changes in the way the media reports on murders would unquestionably save lives without interfering with anyone’s rights.
-But the media and politicians would rather blame gun owners, and demand we surrender our rights to schemes that have historically failed to protect anyone.
+Adopting a few reasonable, sensible, voluntary changes in the way the media reports on murders would unquestionably save lives without interfering with anyone’s rights.
+But the media and politicians would rather blame gun owners, and demand we surrender our rights to schemes that have never worked, and have historically failed to protect anyone.
 That’s hypocritical and immoral.

 Unfortunately, change is unlikely so long as the media can use sensational coverage to get eyeballs for their advertisers.
 Perhaps it is the advertisers that need to be persuaded.